by Simon Lord

 It’s also worth noting that, as in many things, some trends take time to become viable in New Zealand.
-Frozen yoghurt, which was just taking off here in 2013, was already tipped to be at saturation point in the US, with observers commenting that the time had come where winners would be sorted out from losers.
+Frozen yoghurt, which was just taking off here in 2013, never really made it - it was too easy to copy.
 Mobile food and coffee franchises, however, seem to be becoming increasingly popular in New Zealand, offering relatively low investment levels as well as the opportunity to chase the market.
 See our special food issue for the latest trends in 2019.

-This may not be a sector that overseas franchise pundits have identified, but within New Zealand, building and renovation are set to grow significantly over the next few years.
+This may not be a sector that overseas franchise pundits have identified, but within New Zealand, building and renovation have grown significantly over recent years.
 The reconstruction in Canterbury attracted a lot of effort and as insurance claims were finally sorted out so there was work for smaller operators as well as the large companies.
-In other parts of the country, Auckland continually needs even more housing while the cost of moving makes renovation ever more appealing, and regulation regarding the insulation of rental properties has stimulated more activity.
+Elsewhere, Auckland continually needs even more housing while the cost of moving makes renovation ever more appealing, and regulation regarding the insulation of rental properties has stimulated more activity.

 While franchised building groups are common, in recent years we have seen the development of specialist renovation franchises.
 These may deal in whole homes (such as Refresh Renovations) or specific areas such as kitchens (Dream Doors) and bedrooms or bathrooms.
 There are also franchises that offer sheds, steel-framed buildings and mobile cabins.